 The second method, 'hiring a developer,' requires a lot of money.
 You can expect to pay up to $10,000USD per app or as little as $400 depending on the quality.
 You can also be charged by the hour typically between $50 and $100USD.

 The third method, using a third party mobile app development tool like Miappmaker (MAM) is the best solution if you want a quality product and save a lot of money.
 It requires that you put in some effort yourself.
 But why pay to have something built that you can do yourself for much less money?

 Miappmaker Mobile App Development Tool

 Miappmaker is a 'what you see is what you get interactive mobile App development editor- (wysiwyg-ide for short).
-I call it simply the "builder."
+We call it simply "the builder."
 The builder is easy to use by the inexperienced as well as the sophisticated programmer.